The Way of the warrior

 How to start you sword practice

 You can always start with Kenjutsu.
-Previous knowledge or a special physical fitness is not required.
-You will gain the needed skills through regular practice and it is possible for everyone to built up those skills.
+Previous knowledge or special physical fitness is not required.
+You will gain the needed skills through regular practice and everyone can build up those skills.

 What does it takes to practice Kenjutsu?

 All you need is the will to work on yourself and to accept that it takes some time to learn and internalize the complex movements.
 Once you have made that decision, you will discover that exactly that challenge makes the fascination.